HamoyeHQ/stage-f-04-hotel-reviews/README.md

-# 515K Hotel Reviews Data in Europe
-*Can you make your own trip more cozy by using data science?*

-**Content**
+<p>Every year thousands of people travel to different locations, some for vacation, some for tourism, some for business and some for other causes.
+They are plagued with the choice of hotel to stay in.
+Some make the wrong choice and ends of having bad memories.
+This bad memories can have ripple effect, some could be a psychological scar, demeriting a whole country/place, etc. With the help of a recommender system, we want help thousands around the world make this important decision.</p>

+<p>The data is gotten from kaggle.
+It was scraped from [Booking.com](https://www.booking.com/) by [Jiashen Liu](https://www.kaggle.com/jiashenliu).</p>

-The csv file contains 17 fields.
-The description of each field is as below:
+The data is a csv file contains 17 columns.
+The description of each column is as below:

-1.Hotel_Address: Address of hotel.
+1. Hotel_Address: Address of hotel.

 2. Review_Date: Date when reviewer posted the corresponding review.